officelearn/azure-docs.sv-se/articles/asc-for-iot/how-to-deploy-edge.md

 1. Klicka på **Nästa**.

     ~~~Default implicit route
-    "route": "FROM /messages/* INTO $upstream
+    "route": "FROM /messages/* INTO $upstream"
     ~~~

     ~~~Explicit route
-    "ASCForIoTRoute": "FROM /messages/modules/azureiotsecurity/* INTO $upstream
+    "ASCForIoTRoute": "FROM /messages/modules/azureiotsecurity/* INTO $upstream"
     ~~~

 #### <a name="step-3-review-deployment"></a>Steg 3: Granska distributionen